sapphirecat/quilt-draw/README.md

 ## Development

 1. Clone the repo
-2. `yarn install` to download TypeScript (get [Yarn](https://classic.yarnpkg.com/) if you need it)
+2. `yarn install` to download TypeScript (get [Yarn 1.x](https://classic.yarnpkg.com/) if you need it)
-3. `yarn run tsc` to compile the project
+3. `./build.sh` to compile the project
-4. Open _src/index.html_
+4. Open _dist/index.html_

-Repeat steps 3-4 as changes are made to `*.ts` files.
+Repeat steps 3-4 as changes are made to the source files.

-We are currently on Yarn 1.x: nobody's paying for the yak shaving.

 # License